+As mentioned, you can apply to be an in-store shopper or full-service shopper.
 Miller says the process to apply for Instacart jobs is quick and straightforward.

-“The application process was simple and expedient,” he says. “[I went through a] background check, tutorial, and a quick meet-and-greet to get the shopper’s lanyard and T-shirt.
+“The application process was simple and expedient,” he says. “[I went through a] background check, tutorial and a quick meet-and-greet to get the shopper’s lanyard and T-shirt.
 I was hired and working within a week.”

 To get started, visit the Instacart “Become a Shopper” page.
-The application process takes about five minutes to complete.

 Once your application is approved, you are asked to schedule an in-person meeting with a company representative at a local grocery store.
 You’ll learn how Instacart works and how to use the app to select orders.
 After your in-person session, Instacart will perform a background check.